 Want to see the readings for the upcoming weeks?
 Please visit The Revised Common Lectionary Page.

-We are now using SignUpGenius for acolyte sign ups!
+We are now using SignUpGenius for Drive Up Communion sign up!

 Altar Bread Recipe

 Here is our current altar bread recipe.